-It is noted that the positions held by the Company did not hold any position on trading or non-trading intent that would trigger the calculation of K-CON.
+It is noted that the Company did not hold any position on trading or non-trading intent that would trigger the calculation of K-CON.
 Management have established relevant monitoring procedures to early-detect any breaches of the exposure limits to each counterparty.
 Management will ensure that such limits are not breached and based on its operating model and nature of the business, this is well within its discretion to allow and control or disallow.